-- Briefly press the power button.

-- If the display is closed, open the display.
+- Briefly press the power button. - If the display is closed, open the display.

-- Press a key on the keyboard.

-- Tap or swipe the TouchPad.
+- Press a key on the keyboard. - Tap or swipe the TouchPad.

-When the computer exits Sleep, the power lights turn on and the computer returns to the screen where you stopped working.
+When the computer exits Sleep, the power lights turn on and the computer displays the screen as it was when you stopped working.